 Drain snakes or drain augers are available for homeowners to purchase, and the process is almost foolproof, making it a good DIY project when you can’t wait for a professional.

 One of the downsides of a drain snake is the fact that it’s only really equipped to handle simple clogs that are usually easy to remove.
 Stubborn, hardened blockages are not helped by snaking and are better suited to hydro jetting.

 Hydro jetting is the preferred method for cleaning stubborn clogs and recurring blockages from the drain.
 Using a high-pressure water jet, hydro jetting blasts through years of debris, leaving your drains sparkly clean.

 The powerful water jets also help smooth the inside of the pipe, which prevents future clogs before they even get a chance to form.

 Is it DIY-Friendly?

 It’s strongly discouraged to attempt a DIY water jetting project.
 Hydro jetting should always be left to a professional.
 The jets are powerful enough that an untrained individual could quickly become overwhelmed and make a significant mistake.

 Weakened and worn out pipes are also not good candidates for hydro jetting, the jets are strong enough to further damage or rupture these types of pipes.
 Professional technicians always thoroughly inspect the pipes before recommending this service.

 Whether you’re looking for a quick DIY fix or a comprehensive professional hydro jetting service, Dial One Sonshine is here to help.
-Call (714) 613-1016 today for reliable plumbing service in Stanton, CA, and the surrounding area.
+Call (714) 613-1016 today for reliable plumbing service in Santa Ana, CA, and Orange County.